Welcome to the Conductive Education Center of Metro Detroit (CECMD)

 For those that are new to the term ‘Conductor’ as stated above, the explanation is simple: they are specially trained licensed teachers.
 They are trained in OT, PT and Speech.
 The conductor carries out the principles of the CE program, it links speech, thought and movement together for the child—allowing them to focus and internalize movement.

 Where is our center today?
 Since 1999, CECMD has been operating out of the Utica School District.
-However, in recent months Kment Elementary School in Roseville is now the place that we call “home”.
+However, 43341 Schoenherr Rd, Sterling Heights, Michigan, 48313, is now the place that we call “home”.
 The staff is welcoming and warm, the location is perfect, and the open arms are inspiring.

-At the present time, all funding has come from private donations and various fund-raisers.
+At the present time, all funding has come from private donations and various fundraisers.
 All fundraising activities have been coordinated through the core group of parents and board members.
-All Conductive Education programs are at no cost to the families as a result of successful fund-raising, and generous community support.
+Our program is unique, because we provide no cost to the families, as a result of successful fundraising, and generous community support.

-We will continue to appreciate the support received by family, friends and the community.
+We appreciate all the support received by family, friends and the community since day one.
 On behalf of CECMD and the kids, we would like to thank you for your interest in our organization.